 Some people pull off a lifestyle of changing locations on an almost daily basis and still manage to get work done.
-That’s not me.
-And I am sure that 99% of digital nomads and even blogger/influencers would admit in private that it’s devilishly difficult to be productive while travelling.
+But most people will admit in private that it’s devilishly difficult to be productive while travelling.

-Try coming off a 12-hour flight, finding a taxi, checking into a hotel or Airbnb and then doing anything productive.
-It never works for me.
-So I try not to work on those days of travel.
+Try coming off a 12-hour flight, finding a taxi, checking into a hotel and then doing anything productive.
+I try not to work on those days of travel.
 It’s better to sleep or get outside and walk around a new city.
-Get over your jet lag and remove some of the FOMO I have for the new city.
+Get over your jet lag and remove some of the FOMO you might have for the new city at the same time!

 “Regular folk“ sometimes view digital nomads as tax evaders.
-Maybe it’s jealousy.
-Travelling the world and not paying tax is a tempting way to go about living.
-But, depending on your point of view, avoiding tax in this way is immoral and illegal.
-So what happens when you want to do the right thing?
+Travelling the world and avoiding paying tax is tempting.
+It’s also not a smart way to run your affairs.
+The days of hiding money in bank accounts are long gone.
+But nomads can run into problems when they try to do the right thing.

-Finding a tax expert who even understands the words “location independent” is harder than you might think.
-Even if you find someone who has read a few articles about digital nomadism, you now need to explain why you have 10 credit cards, 5 PayPal accounts, a card for currency transfers, 7 income streams, 12 bank accounts, expenses from everywhere in the world, and multiple addresses.
+Finding a tax expert who even understands the words “location independent” can be hard.
+You might find someone who has read a few articles about digital nomadism but you now need to explain why you have 10 credit cards, 5 PayPal accounts, a card for currency transfers, 7 income streams, 12 bank accounts, expenses from everywhere in the world, and multiple addresses.
 You’ve now got a whole new set of challenges.
-How to account for income earned in a country that has a double-taxation agreement with your home country.
-And where is your home country?
+How to account for income earned in a country that has a double-taxation agreement with your home country?
+Where is your official home country?
 Where is your tax residence?
 Where should you open a business?
 How do you start a business in another country?
 Should you start a business in another country?
 Is this all worth it?

-My point is not to show that being nomadic is a pain in the logistical sense.
-It certainly is, but the real cost is in the mental energy used to figure it all out.
-It can be stressful and anxiety-inducing.
-I even found myself wondering whether it would be easier to earn less so I didn’t have to think about tax.
+My point is not to show that being nomadic is a pain in the logistics.
+But the real mental energy cost in figuring it all out can be stressful and anxiety-inducing.
+At one point I found myself wondering whether should just earn less so I didn’t have to think so much about tax.

 When you’re sick, few things are enjoyable and no amount of money is enough.
 And there’s nothing like an illness to make you long for the comforts of your homeland, doctors you can communicate with, and a family & friends support group around you.
 This topic is important at any stage of life but even more so as we get older.
 Most digital nomads are over 30 years old, despite what the media might say.

 Removing the distractions of work allows me to be present, to be mindful, and to almost meditate on the experience

-Find a place to live and make it your home.
+Find a place to stay and make it your home.
 Let’s call it a home base.
 A home is important, even if you don’t own property, and even if it’s “short term”.
-If you’re looking to remain “stateless” for tax reasons, you can stop looking.
-This isn’t possible anymore and the effects of working around the world and not paying tax will bite you in the ass soon enough.
-Modern work innovations and changes will eventually force us all to be somewhat “remote”.
+If you’re looking to remain a so-called stateless nomad for tax reasons, you can stop looking.
+This isn’t possible anymore and the consequences of not paying tax will bite you in the ass soon one day or another.

 Use the freedom you built into your lifestyle to travel to places that interest you